 Obsolescent vs. obsolete

+Things that are obsolete are out of date or no longer in general use.
 Things that are obsolescent are fading from general use and soon to become obsolete.
-Things that are obsolete are out of date or no longer in general use.
-So, for example, the Windows XP operating system (released in 2001) is not obsolete because some people still use it, but it is obsolescent because it will presumably be fading from use over the next few years.
+For example, the Windows XP operating system (released in 2001) is not obsolete because some people still use it, but it is obsolescent because it will presumably be falling out of use in the coming years.

 Things that are obsolete are usually not so out of date that they’ve been forgotten, however.
 When obsolete things are forgotten, they become archaic.